 Look for common traits among your top customers.
 What do they have in common?

-Set up a Rating Scale
+Set up a rating scale

 Once you've identified key buying behaviors and patterns, you can set up a rating scale to assess how well each account aligns with your ICP: